 January in New Orleans is unlike anywhere else in the world: while most are seeing the end of the holidays, we roll from one celebration to the next with the start of Carnival season on January 6.
-Indulge in a king cake (or two or three or six), check out the first parades of the season, ring in the new year NOLA-style, and catch a performance in the theater.
+Indulge in a king cake (or two or three or six), check out the first parades of the season, ring in the New Year NOLA-style, and catch a performance in the theater.
 Here are 10 things to do this January in New Orleans.

 Ring in the New Year, NOLA-style

-Kick off the Carnival Season on January 6
+Kick off the Carnival Season

 Eat lots of king cake